Polumm/COMP70017-Principles-of-Distributed-Ledgers/README.md

 This is the coursework project for COMP70017: Principles of Distributed Ledgers.

 For your convenience in testing, you can refer to the results of the [GitHub Actions](https://github.com/Polumm/COMP70017-Principles-of-Distributed-Ledgers/actions) automated tests, which include `HumanResourcesTests.t.sol` provided by the professors and the self-implemented `HumanResources.t.sol` (keep the repository private until after the coursework deadline).
-I have configured the necessary environment variables and included all existing test units, which should produce results consistent with those you run locally.
+I have configured the environment variables (e.g., `.env`, GitHub Actions secrets, and variables) and included all existing test units, which should produce results consistent with those you run locally.

 ## 1 Installation and Testing Guide